New York Harbor Storm-Surge Barrier: Counterarguments

 The two-tiered approach of protecting local coastal areas against slowly changing sea level rise, together with 25-foot offshore barriers to hold back surges of future storms, will give future civic leaders 100 to 150 years to protect, and if necessary migrate, our urban metropolitan civilization to higher ground, and to adopt even more sweeping measures to protect the region from both sea level rise and storm surges.

 Another objection to barriers is that restored natural systems, such as created wetlands and oyster beds could provide the same protection.
 While these proposed solutions should be included in local responses because they can reduce wave action slightly, reinforce presently fragile wetlands and in some cases improve water quality, the reality is that they would be simply overwhelmed by storm surges of the magnitude experienced during Sandy.
 One naturalistic feature can resist storm-surge—levees or dunes.
 In fact most of the coastline of the Netherlands is protected in this way.
-A regional storm surge barrier would depend on dunes along the coast of the Rockaway Peninsula and Sandy Hook.
+A regional storm surge barrier would depend on dunes along the coast of the Rockaway Peninsula and Sandy Hook, or, for the alternative location, along the coast of Staten Island.

 Army Corps of Engineers study

-In the Fall of 2017, the Army Corps of Engineers initiated a Coastal Storm Risk Management Feasibility Study to evaluate various proposals to address storm surge in the New York and New Jersey harbor area.
-The New York Harbor Storm-Surge Barrier, modified to increase permeability, is one of five alternatives being considered.
+In the Fall of 2017, the U.S. Army Corps of Engineers (USACE) initiated a Coastal Storm Risk Management Feasibility Study to evaluate various proposals to address storm surge in the New York and New Jersey harbor area.
+The New York Harbor Storm-Surge Barrier, modified to increase permeability, is represented by two of five alternatives being considered.

+In December, 2020, Congress instructed the USACE to expedite the study, after the Corps had "indefinitely postponed" the project the previous February.
+The Biden Administration subsequently restarted by the study.
+A draft Feasibility Report and tier 1 environmental impact study is posted on the USACE website, along with appendices.

-To solicit comments on the scope of the study, the Corps has released a fact sheet, a presentation for scoping meetings, and scoping meeting posters.
+To solicit comments on the choice of Alternative 3B as the Tentatively Selected Plan (TSP), the Corps has released a GIS-based summary, a slide presentation, and meeting posters.
+In response, the Storm Surge Working Group has published a comprehensive layered flood defense strategy, including a critique of the Corps' TSP.

+The TSP is essentially a subset of the SIRR's shoreline barrier proposals for New York City with the addition of a floodwall around the Jersey City waterfront district and storm surge barriers at the entrances to Arthur Kill and Kill Van Kill to protect much of northern New Jersey.

+After receiving only a portion of the funds requested to complete the HATS study at the end of the Biden Administration, the Corps' New York District changed direction.
+They decided to advance only three small near-term constructible elements.
+Completion of the HATS study will depend on future allocation of study funds.

 The schedule for the study is as follows:

-The Interim Report is posted on the USACE website, along with six appendices.
-Subsequently, the USACE presented revised alternatives, updated cost information, and additional studies.

-In December, 2020, Congress instructed the USACE to expedite the study, after the Corps had "indefinitely postponed" the project the previous February.
-According to the project website, the Corps is currently looking for funds to restart the HATS study.